paddeaux/radian/README.md

 ### 3) Plotting
 The tool offers the ability to display the outputted points on a Matplotlib map to demonstrate both the final set of points as well as the intermediate steps and buffers/polygons generated to reach that last dataframe.

-## Planned Functionality:

-* Generation of realistic random spatial data:
-  * Data points to be distributed in a random fashion that behaves like real-world spatial data points (patterns, clustering, distance to roads/borders/etc.)
-  * Points will have randomly generated realistic meta-data, such as names and various attributes, depending on the type of points being generated
-* Exporting of data to a GeoJSON format
-* Exporting of data to a PostgreSQL format